BrianBock/ENPM661-Project-5/README.md

 ### Photo Mode
 The program has an optional Photo Mode (accessible by running `photo.py`) that takes a photo of the entire track at the start.
 This mode was used to create the track images for each of the difficulty modes above.
 Set the difficulty in `photo.py` to whichever course you want to take a photo off.
 The game will load, take a photo (saved to `world_files/difficulty.png`) and then quit.

-## TODO
-Fix nearest neighbor function where it sometimes doesn't pick the closest node.

 ## Sources and Additional Reading